 - Getting dressed

-Both PT and OT utilize neuroplasticity, which makes them an integral part of any acquired brain injury treatment plan.
+Both PT and OT utilize the principle of neuroplasticity to guide their treatment, which makes them an integral part of any acquired brain injury treatment plan.

 2. Speech Therapy

-If your acquired brain injury caused aphasia or any other communication disorders, begin speech therapy right away.
+If your acquired brain injury caused cognitive deficits, aphasia or any other communication disorders, begin speech therapy right away.
 Because the sooner you receive treatment, the better your chances of recovery.

 Most speech therapists will walk you through TBI speech therapy activities and show you exactly what you need to do to recover your language skills.